golioth/magtag-demo/README.rst

 LEDs will turn blue to indicate the board is trying to establish an internet connection and connect with Golioth.

-When a connection with Golioth is achieved, all three LEDs will turn green.
+When a connection with Golioth is achieved, all four LEDs will turn green.
 The board will then begin sending "Hello!" messages to the Golioth cloud.
 You should see this indicated on on the ePaper screen, and can confirm the messages are being received by visiting `the Golioth console`_.